-5.30.
-Elford contains a number of designated heritage assets including 28 listed structures, a conservation area and a scheduled ancient monument as well as a number of nondesignated heritage assets.
+5.36.
+Elford contains a number of designated heritage assets including 28 listed structures, a conservation area and a scheduled ancient monument as well as a number of non-designated heritage assets.
+These assets are set out in the Elford Conservation Area Appraisal.
+The community wants to protect these assets and to ensure that new development which takes place makes a positive contribution to the identity of the Parish.
 The following polices seek to achieve this through both protecting and preserving existing assets and character but also by promoting high quality design in any new development.